Shredding of Records

-- You must bring these records back to campus upon your return and deposit them in your department’s shredding bin or arrange for shredding pick up once you have registered them for destruction with Corporate Records and Archives.
+- You must bring these records back to campus and deposit them in your department’s shredding bin or arrange for shredding pick up once you have registered them for destruction with Corporate Records and Archives.

-- For additional information on working with official records at home, you may also wish to consult the guide Working from Home and Securing University Records.
+- For additional information on working with official records at home, you may also wish to consult the guide Working from Home with University Records.

 - Ensure that the records must be securely destroyed.